🔌 Connectors¶

 The command mrsm show connectors will print out your defined connectors and their attributes.

-The terms instance and repository connectors refer to subclasses of standard Meerschaum connectors.
+The terms instance and repository connectors refer to specific interfaces for connectors.
 When connecting to a Meerschaum instance, you use a standard sql or api connector, which expects to be able to access internal Meerschaum methods, such as retrieving users' and pipes' metadata.

 Info